 Greenhouse gas (GHG) emissions associated with development of hydroelectric systems has been a topic of study by the International Hydropower Association since 2006.
-A Working Group established to initiate such studies published in April 2008, "Scoping Paper Assessment of Greenhouse Gas Status of Freshwater Reservoirs" in which it was observed that reservoirs that were 5 years or less in age emitted higher levels of GHG, principally methane, than reservoirs 10 years and older.
-Although there is a wide range of variables associated with reservoir conditions, the GHG emissions from reservoirs the older reservoir emissions were comparable to natural lakes.
-This observation was verified in a study performed by Pelletier et al. 2009 for the Hydro-Quebec Eastmain 1 Project.
+A Working Group established to initiate such studies published in April 2008 "Scoping Paper Assessment of Greenhouse Gas Status of Freshwater Reservoirs," in which it was observed that reservoirs that were 5 years or less in age emitted higher levels of GHG, principally methane, than reservoirs 10 years and older.
+Although there is a wide range of variables associated with reservoir conditions, GHG emissions from the older reservoirs were comparable to natural lakes.
+This observation was verified in a study performed by Pelletier et al. (2009) for the Hydro-Quebec Eastmain 1 Project.